The Elder Scrolls V: Skyrim map size

 I've amassed over 950 hours in this game over the years.
 That's over a month of straight gaming!
 Skyrim is one of my favorite games - ever!

 The Legend of Zelda: Breath of the Wild map size

 23.7 Square Miles

 Since its release in 2017, Breath of the Wild introduced a new gaming dynamic to the decades-long franchise.
 Released in celebration of the series’ 30th anniversary, Breath of the Wild map is a colossal one that is topographical, which means that the map indicates the elevation of different regions.
-Each area becomes easier to travel to once the player climbs a series of towers that allows them to fast-travel to each location.
+Each area becomes easier to travel to once Link (easily the best video game character of all time) climbs a series of towers that allows them to fast-travel to each location.

 The Legend of Zelda has many previous games, all of which had various degrees of openness in the world design, but Breath of the Wild differs in that it’s a true open-world design.
 Furthermore, it features several gaming elements that haven’t been featured in Legend of Zelda games previously, such as allowing players to control when Link jumps!